Gruban v Booth: Trial

 Hastings felt that his best chances lay in interviewing Christopher Addison about his contact with Booth.
 As Addison was a government minister, he could be relied on to tell the truth.
 The case of Gruban v Booth opened on 7 May 1917 at the King's Bench Division of the High Court of Justice in front of Mr Justice Coleridge.
 Patrick Hastings and Hubert Wallington represented Gruban, and Booth was represented by Rigby Swift KC and Douglas Hogg.
-The trial attracted such public interest that on the final day that the barristers found it physically difficult to get through the crowds surrounding the Law Courts.

 As counsel for the prosecution, Hastings was the first barrister to speak.
 In his opening speech to the jury, he criticised Booth for loving money rather than his country and said that one of the things that the English prided themselves on was fair play, and "no matter how loudly the defendant raises the cry of patriotism, I feel sure that your sense of fair play, gentlemen, will ensure a verdict that the defendant is unfit to sit in the House of Commons, as he has been guilty of fraud".
 Hastings then called Gruban to the witness stand and asked him to tell the jury what had happened.
 Gruban described how Booth had claimed to have influence over David Lloyd George.
 Gruban was then cross-examined by Rigby Swift.